Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 The power of artistic beauty to rejuvenate the soul in a simulation of its own making is what gives it this incredible ability to ***create its own future.*** Desire is a powerful thing if we cage its need to consume the object of its desire, because then [it strives to create the object of desire itself.](https://www.theguardian.com/media-network/2015/aug/13/science-fiction-reality-predicts-future-technology) Consider that AI first appeared in sci-fi novels as a concept long before computers were even mainstream and before the field of machine learning itself, and we can begin to see how desire is a creative force if guided properly.

-Art has the ability to generate a desire for new ways of being if we are enveloped in its creative potential.
+Art has the ability to generate a desire via its ability to inspire imagination for new ways of being if we are enveloped in its creative potential.
 In New Media art, this is probably a potential latent in immersive media specifically.

 **Science: The grammar of evidence based conclusions**